 Unfortunately, language experts are unclear about how many words you should know when speaking at level B1.
 The only thing they agree on is that all language skills are acquired through the activity itself: speaking by speaking, listening by listening, reading by reading, and writing by writing.
 Words and grammar are accessories: they are not the ultimate goal, but help you when exercising the skill itself.

 Resuming: activate your vocabulary by using it – if necessary by talking to yourself.
-A Delft method conversation course offers you great opportunities to talk and classes are online with Zoom – so you can join them from any place in the world!
+A Delft method conversation course offers you great opportunities to talk and listen.
+Classes are online with Zoom – so you can join them from any place in the world!

 Dutch B1 Listening Skills -Tip 3